randy3k/radian/README.md

 ### R_HOME location

-If _rice_ cannot locate the R installation files automatically.
-You can either expose the R binary to the system `PATH` variable or export the environment variable `R_HOME`.
+If _rice_ cannot locate the installation of R automatically.
+The best option is to expose the R binary to the system `PATH` variable.

+On Linux/macOS, you could also export the environment variable `R_HOME`.
 For example,
 ```sh
 $ export R_HOME=/usr/local/lib/R
 $ rice
 ```
 Note that it should be the path to `R_HOME`, not the path to the R binary.
 The folder should contain a file called `COPYING`.

-If the above doesn't work, you may need to futher specify `LD_LIBRARY_PATH`,
+In some cases, you may need to futher specify `LD_LIBRARY_PATH`,
 ```sh
 $ export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:`R RHOME`/lib"
 $ rice